to Mount Holyoke College Bushido-Kai Karate

 felt the spirit of the great masters in the Hombu dojo at all

 times.
 No matter how hard you trained, you could feel their spirits

-asking you to train even harder, which we did.
+asking you to train even harder, which I did.

 In addition, there are several assistant black belt instructors

 that assist Arrighi Sensei in teaching karate classes.
 All instructors

 are certified through both Shito-Ryu International Karate Do Kai